 Digitalisation, as a transformative process of integrating digital technologies into everyday life is continuously shaping our society, and it has been recognised to have a significant impact on the youngest generations.
 It is accelerated by new technologies and has a high social and economic impact.
 As a social phenomenon, digitalisation may support or hinder the efforts necessary to achieve social inclusion.
-During the last decade access to technology and the internet have increased, with a large part of the population accessing it for various purposes - work, communication, information or entertainment.
-Nevertheless, significant gaps can be identified in terms of skills, accessibility, equal opportunities, and types of services available and provided, particularly at national level.
+During the last decade access to technology and the Internet have increased, with a large part of the population accessing it for various purposes - work, communication, information or entertainment.
+Nevertheless, significant gaps can be identified in terms of skills, accessibility, equal opportunities, and types of services available and provided, particularly at the national level.

-Another important concept relevant for the study is digital social inclusion, which refers to the activities necessary to ensure that all individuals and communities - including the most disadvantaged - have access to the use of information and communications technology (ICT).
-The access is evaluated through five main elements: affordable, robust broadband internet service; internet-enabled devices that meet the needs of the user; access to digital literacy training; quality technical support; and applications and online content designed to enable and encourage self-sufficiency, participation and collaboration.
-Digital inclusion must evolve as technology advances, but it requires intentional strategies and investments to reduce and eliminate historical, institutional and structural barriers to access to and use of technology (National Digital Inclusion Alliance 2020).
+Another important concept relevant for the study is digital social inclusion, which refers to the activities necessary to ensure that all individuals and communities - including the most disadvantaged - have access to the use of Information and Communication Technologies (ICT).
+The access is evaluated through 5 main elements: affordable, robust broadband internet service; internet-enabled devices that meet the needs of the user; access to digital literacy training; quality technical support; and applications and online content designed to enable and encourage self-sufficiency, participation and collaboration.
+Digital Inclusion must evolve as technology advances, but it requires intentional strategies and investments to reduce and eliminate historical, institutional and structural barriers to access to and use of technology (National Digital Inclusion Alliance.).

-A variety of digital social inclusion tools are already at young people's disposal and for youth across the Council of Europe member states.
+A variety of tools of digital social inclusion are already at young people's disposal and youth across the Council of Europe Member States.
 Organisations are also investing in digital resources, particularly through projects using digital tools to foster social inclusion or using digital platforms to foster participation.

-ICT could enhance young people's human, social and cultural capital, offering them access to educational and training opportunities, enabling them to connect and develop bonds, become culturally aware and exchange resources, thoughts and ideas (McLoughlin 2018b).
-Yet, the digital agenda is still not addressed adequately.
-While infrastructure and access have been addressed at various levels, the educational and social dimension of digitalisation remains less explored.
+ICT could enhance young people's human, social and cultural capital, offering them access to educational and training opportunities, enabling them to connect and develop bonds, become culturally aware and exchange resources, thoughts and ideas (McLoughlin S. 2018b).
+Yet, digital agenda is still not addressed adequately.
+While infrastructure and access have been addresses at various levels, the educational and social dimension of digitalisation remain less explored.

-Young people and digitalisation
+Young people and Digitalisation

-The widespread consumption of ICT and digital media among young people has created the false paradigm of the "digital native".
-This paradigm presumes that young people who grow up surrounded by digital technologies intuitively know how to use them and how to avoid the risks of spending time online.
+A widespread consumption of the ICT and digital media among young people have brought a false paradigm of the 'digital native'.
+This paradigm presumes that young people who grow up surrounded by digital technologies intuitively know how to use them and how to avoid risks of spending time online.

-The term digital native was coined by Marc Prensky (2001) and included for the first time in the article "Digital natives, digital immigrants" an attempt to explain why teachers face constant trouble in teaching students.
-The digital natives are "the first generations to grow up with this new technology.
+The term 'digital native' was coined by Marc Prensky (2001) and included for the first time in the article "Digital Natives, Digital Immigrants" as an attempt to explain why teachers face constant troubles in teaching students.
+The 'digital natives' are "the first generations to grow up with this new technology.
 They have spent their entire lives surrounded by and using computers, video-games, digital music players, video cams, cell phones, and all the other toys and tools of the digital age".
-"Digital immigrants", on the other hand, are those born prior to 1980 who "were not born into the digital world but have, at some later point in their lives, become fascinated by and adopted many or most aspects of the new technology" (Prensky 2001).
+'Digital immigrants', on the other hand, are those born prior to 1980 who "were not born into the digital world but have, at some later point in their lives, become fascinated by and adopted many or most aspects of the new technology" (Prensky, 2001).

-Illustration by Vanda Kovács, Coyote, Issue 27, 2018.
+Illustration by Vanda Kovacs, Coyote, Issue 27, 2018